ldvsked/sql/README.md

 In other words, we can describe any SQL in the mathematical language of Relational Algebra.

-The main question (that we hear from our students) is why do we need to learn Relational Algebra in a course if we can write a SQL in the first attempt?
-My answer is yes and no at the same time.
-"Yes" means that you can write a SQL from the first attempt, that's right, "No" means that you need to know the main aspects of Relational Algebra, because this knowledge is used for optimization plans and for semantic queries.
+You may ask: "Why do we need to learn Relational Algebra in a course if we can write a SQL in the first attempt?".
+The answer is yes and no at the same time.
+"Yes" means that you can write a SQL from the first attempt, that's right "No" means that you need to know the main aspects of Relational Algebra, because this knowledge is used for optimization plans and for semantic queries.
 What kind of joins exist in Relational Algebra?
 Actually, "Cross Join" is a primitive operator and it is an ancestor for other types of joins.
 - Natural Join,